mortaen/URL-Checker/README.md

 }
 ```

-start the mock database with `json-server --watch db.json`
+make sure to have `json-server` installed and start the mock database with `json-server --watch db.json`